Back in the 20th century, marketing aspired to build champion brands

 But something happened between then and now.
 Our ambitions changed, and got smaller.

-many marketers seem to have dispensed with brandbuilding as a goal altogether, no longer
+marketers seem to have dispensed with brandbuilding as a goal altogether, no longer

-aspiring to build something magical, but in fact the very opposite -- a factory.
+aspiring to build something magical, but in fact the very opposite, a factory.

 That's right, a discipline that once dealt in magic now aspires to run like an assembly

 All have become widgets by another name.
-People like me who sell content are supposed
+People like me who sell

-brand.
-In other words, it lessens the value of what I can provide.
+other words, it lessens the value of what I can provide.

-the process.
-Organic social media capabilities divorced content creation from
+Organic social media divorced content creation from marketing purpose in many

-marketing purpose in many organizations.
-Charlatans lied to us about what could be
+organizations.
+Charlatans lied to us about what could be achieved digitally, taught us to

-achieved digitally, taught us to want the wrong things, and stole your money through
+want the wrong things, and stole your money through ad fraud.

-ad fraud.
 The reasons go on and on.

 More than can really be explored in a blog.

-But what we can explore is why this aspiration for marketing as a factory is
+But what we can explore is why this aspiration for marketing as a factory is fundamentally

-fundamentally flawed, and what can be done about it.
+flawed, and what can be done about it.

-Creativity Is The Prime Ingredient
+Creativity Is the Prime Ingredient in Marketing

 Corporations are naturally inclined to love the idea of running a marketing department